 - Artistic and Cultural Creation

-In this edition, the contest will be open to Primary and Secondary School students and students from Generalitat of Catalonia’s Educational Services.
+In this edition, the contest was open to Primary and Secondary School students and students from Generalitat of Catalonia’s Educational Services.

-The prize for the winning teams will be a 360 camera and a set of 5 virtual reality glasses.
+The prize for the winning teams was a 360 camera and a set of 5 virtual reality glasses.

 The Scratch Challenge contest was a big success in last years’ Student Awards.
-We want to reward the best Scratch projects from Primary, Secondary and High School students again!
+We wanted to reward the best Scratch projects from Primary, Secondary and High School students again!
+This year’s contest was based on the theme “What do we want to be when we grow up?”